 The National Heat-Health Action Plan (HHAP) of North Macedonia was developed in 2011 and approved in 2012, following the National Climate Change Health Adaptation Strategy and Action Plan.
 The HHAP aims to decrease morbidity and mortality connected with extreme temperatures and heatwaves.
-It foresees the implementation of a heat health warning system, currently in place, as well as a series of actions aiming at mainstreaming health protection in other relevant policies, raising the citizens and health sector workers?

 The United Kingdom has historically experienced severe flood events, including that of summer 2007, which resulted in the loss of essential services including water and energy supply, as well as the destruction of infrastructures, with estimated costs exceeding £3.2 billion.
 About half a million people were immediately affected by this event, in terms of temporary absence of energy supply.
 In any of such flood event, once energy supply is impacted, so are other services as water distribution, transport, communication and health care.

 Climate change will have an adverse impact on many economic sectors (such as energy, food, construction, tourism, insurance).
 In the banking sector, it is acknowledged that risks faced by clients also create risks for banks.
 Risk management activities should therefore aim at the management of risk for the benefit of the clients, the financial institutions and the business community alike.
 Climabiz was an innovative LIFE project aimed to quantify risks and opportunities for Greek enterprises deriving from climate change.